UW-GAC/QCpipeline/README.txt

 Quality score will only be included in "xy" file if raw_qCol is not NA.

 Use option "--checkPlink" to check a CIDR-generated PLINK file against the newly created netCDF/GDS file.

+To create files in batches and combine:
+> create_datafiles.py --email user@uw.edu --batches 5 create_datafiles.config
+(5 batches - creates 5 separate GDS files with subsets of the data, then appends batches 2-5 to batch 1)

 13-15) Gender check (heterozygosity and mean intensity)